richard-shan/fabRepo/docs/lessons/week4/reflection.md

 # Week 4 Reflection

 Overall, this week went pretty smoothly and wasn't very difficult.
 Although I hadn't used the milling machine much before, an engineering course that I was simultaneously enrolled in had covered milling a few weeks back and I was able to work from there.
-My board also worked on the first attempt and programming it was simple.
+The milling for my board succeeded on the first attempt, and the soldering process went smoothly.
+I learned how to use a few new soldering techniques, such as solder paste!
+The programming of the board was simple.
+I enjoyed the group project as it challenged me to adapt some of the techniques learned while making the board into testing the capabilities of our machines.